d-krupke/cpsat-primer/README.md

 CP-SAT will probably notice by itself which vertices are the critical ones after some conflicts.

+> [!WARNING]
+>
-> :warning: I played around a little with selecting a manual search strategy.
+> I played around a little with selecting a manual search strategy.
+But even for
-> But even for the coloring, where this may even seem smart, it only gave an
+> the coloring, where this may even seem smart, it only gave an advantage for a
-> advantage for a bad model and after improving the model by symmetry breaking,
+> bad model and after improving the model by symmetry breaking, it performed
-> it performed worse.
-Further, I assume that CP-SAT can learn the best strategy
+> worse.
+Further, I assume that CP-SAT can learn the best strategy (Gurobi does
-> (Gurobi does such a thing, too) much better dynamically on its own.
+> such a thing, too) much better dynamically on its own.

 ---